 Hunting was good even though we were not hunting in a sage grouse core area which of course caused us to wonder if grouse hunting would be any better in a core area so as in the old saying “Go West…” we packed up and headed further west.
 In hunting, the experience and adventure are just as relevant as bagging the game, maybe more important.

 Tired and looking forward to a restful camp; we turn off the highway and spot Rick with his old reliable English pointer.
 So many times stories circulate about selfish, thoughtless hunters, I believe them to be mostly false narratives repeated again and again.
 Rick is a shining example of the many excellent hunters.
-After introductions, Rick took us under his sage grouse tutelage.
+Rather than tell us there were no grouse around he took us into his sage grouse tutelage.
 Enthusiastically explaining sage grouse is one of the last remaining old west experiences that may soon be coming to an end.
 He has been hunting them for a half a century.

 Rick made sure a restful camp was not coming our way until well after sunset; he took us out grouse hunting all the while explaining the subtle difference in sagebrush along with the mix of terrain sage grouse require to prosper.
 We entered the brush with dogs locked on